What features would you like to see in your mobile audiobook app? Let’s compare our expectations.

 Major audiobook platforms, such as Audible, Scribd, or Kobo, add a store section to their audiobook apps.
 Thanks to that, the user can discover and buy new audiobooks without the need to leave the app.

 It’s possible in audiobook applications for Android.
-In the iPhone or iPad, the only app to offer full audiobook shopping experience is Apple Books.
+Unfortunately, on the iPhone or iPad, the only app to offer full audiobook shopping experience is Apple Books.

 10. It should offer books in multiple formats